BrianOfrim/recyclops/README.md

 exclude the top layer of the network and add our own global pooling and classification layers on top.
 We will take advantage of the pretrained network's feature extraction vector layer by freezing the headless base model.
-We will then train the layers we added in order to classify images into our catagories.
+We will then train the layers we added in order to classify images into our categories.
 When the hyperparameter "Fine Tuning" is True, after we have finished the initial training of the added classification layers we will reduce the learning rate by 10x, unfreeze part of the initial pretrained network and preform fine tuning